-Just because you're in the dark this morning - and don't understand what's going on in your life - don't assume that God is.
-So often, God works behind the scenes - incognito.
+Just because you're in the dark this morning - and don't understand what's going on in your life - don't assume that God is in the same situation.
+He's not!

+So often, God is working behind the scenes of our life - incognito.
 God is all-knowing and all-wise.

 God never miscalculates.
 He never crosses dates or arrives late.
-When you're passing through the darkness trust that God is always on time and in control!
+When you're passing through the darkness, trust that God is always on time and in control!

 Yet, sometimes like the rabbit, we can draw an erroneous conclusion.
-We can assume that it's finally happened - that God has made his first mistake!
+We can assume that it's finally happened - that

+God has made his first mistake!

 Years ago, just before his election, former Atlanta mayor Bill Campbell, made a mistake that almost cost him the race.
-It would be the first of his many mistakes.
+It would be the first of many mistakes...

 The AJC reported it this way, "Mayoral candidate Bill Campbell made a misstep that even a friend conceded was "major" at the standing room only funeral last week of Rev. Aric B. Flemming at Mount Carmel Baptist Church.
-Speaking before a crowd of 7,000 at the funeral, Campbell characterized the death of the 22 year-old Fleming in a car accident as a "mistake," causing a hush of dismay to fall over churchgoers.
+Speaking before a crowd of 7,000 at the funeral, Campbell characterized the death of the 22-year-old Fleming in a car accident as a "mistake," causing a hush of dismay to fall over churchgoers.